7 Ways to Protect Against Gum Disease

 The symptoms of gum disease can be subtle, which means many people don’t seek dental care until the disease is in its advanced stages.
 Here are a few symptoms to look out for:

 Bleeding and sore gums are not the norm!
-If you start seeing any of these symptoms, contact our dentist right away.
-Treatments for gum disease vary from case to case—from a simple deep cleaning to medication or surgery.
+If you start seeing any of these symptoms, reach out to our dentists right away.
+Treatments for gum disease vary from case to case—from a simple deep cleaning ( ) to medication or surgery.
 The sooner you come in to see us, the faster we can help.

 The Progression of Gum Disease